GNOME/blueprint-compiler/docs/examples.rst

 Binding Flags
 ~~~~~~~~~~~~~

-Use the ``sync-create`` keyword to cause a bound property to be initialized
+Use the ``no-sync-create`` keyword to only update the target value when the
-when the UI is first constructed.
+source value changes, not when the binding is first created.

 .. code-block::